Acadia National Park is spread out over three regions: Mount Desert Island, Schoodic Peninsula, and Isle au Haut.

-The only downside is the popularity of the park and the huge crowds you’ll encounter everywhere if you visit in the summer.
+It’s amazing how many beautiful trails are packed into this famous oceanside park.
+You can walk for days, and the views of lakes and hills, intricate coves and ocean inlets are always breathtaking (that is, when it’s not foggy, a common phenomenon here).
+The only possible downside is the popularity of the park and the crowds you’ll encounter everywhere if you visit in the summer.
 If possible, visit the park in the shoulder season—spring or fall.
-But wintertime is also wonderful, too, with miles of cross-country skill trails (on the carriage roads), and great hiking on quiet trails (as long as you have good micro-spikes to get over treacherous ice sheets).
+But wintertime is also wonderful, too, with miles of cross-country ski trails (on the carriage roads), and great hiking on quiet trails (as long as you have snowshoes and good micro-spikes to pass over treacherous ice sheets).

 - Beech Mountain — Beech Mountain rises up between Long Pond and Echo Lake, with fabulous views of both.
 There’s an old fire tower (you can’t ascend it) on the open summit.
 The best views, however, are from the Beech Cliff Loop. </li>

 - Acadia, St. Sauveur,and Flying Mountain — You can do a number of great, short, impressive loops in this little mountain area.
 While St. Sauveur has no views from its summit, you’ll probably hike over it on a loop, which absolutely must incorporate Valley Peak Trail, with wonderful views.

 - Jordan Pond Loop — The 3.3-mile trail around the pond is mostly easy, with the exception of a short stretch where you walk around fallen boulders.
 There is a long and fun boardwalk on the eastern side of the pond.
 This trail also forms the base of some great hikes up mountains.